3box/ceramic-stats/README.md

 ### Instrumenting a Project

-To add metrics a new project, install the [@ceramicnetwork/observability](https://www.npmjs.com/package/@ceramicnetwork/observability) package.
+To add metrics a new project, install the [@ceramicnetwork/observability](https://www.npmjs.com/package/@ceramicnetwork/observability) package ([repo](https://github.com/ceramicnetwork/observability)).
 You will specify the service name when you call `start` to start the metrics collection.
 Note that the collector host must also be passed as a parameter and must be reachable from your new deployment on the VPC.
 Search for COLLECTOR_HOST in the [ceramic-infra](https://github.com/3box/ceramic-infra) repo to see examples of how this is set.

 In most cases, however, your project will already have the observability package included, and all you will need to do is to use it.